 Hiking Boots – There is a lot of scree the higher you go on the hike.
 You definitely need a good and sturdy pair of hiking boots.
 I highly recommend the Hanwag Alverstone boots which I have been testing for the past year and am really happy with.

 Revolution Race hiking trousers – my go-to brand for hiking trousers.
-They have an excellent price to quality ratio and their designs are innovative without compromising comfort or durability.
-In the pictures, you can see me wearing their GP Pro Rescue Pants in dark olive colour.
+They have an excellent price-to-quality ratio and their designs are innovative without compromising comfort or durability.
+In the pictures, you can see me wearing their GP Pro Rescue Pants in dark olive color.

 Hydrapak water bladder – Make sure to bring lots of water on this hike.
-I always carry a minimum of 3 litres with me and another 0.5-litre pouch for my dog – Jasper.
+I always carry a minimum of 3 liters with me and another 0.5-liter pouch for my dog – Jasper.
 There is no possibility to fill up water along the trail.

 Where to stay nearby

 There are plenty of hotel choices in the nearby valleys, very close to all the attractions of the Fannes Senne Braies Natural Park.
 If you want to be in the mids of nature with beautiful surrounding mountain views, then check a few of my recommendations below!
 I would really appreciate it if you use my affiliate links to support my site!